disaac318/TasksTrackr/README.md

   - Consider using ObjectId references for categories to enforce integrity.

+### Data and Information Considerations
+The application is built around a data-centric architecture, using MongoDB Atlas to store and manage:
+Users (authentication, roles, account status)
+Tasks (task name, description, due date, category, urgency) Categories (logical grouping of tasks)
+The data model enables fast retrieval, flexible querying, and clear relational mapping between users and their tasks.
+The automated RAG logic is entirely data-driven, relying on dates stored in the database to dynamically classify urgency levels.
+This ensures the interface reflects real-time task status without requiring user input beyond the due date.

 ## 5. Technologies Used
 - **Frontend:** HTML5, CSS3, Bootstrap 5, JavaScript.
 - **Backend:** Flask, Jinja2, Flask-PyMongo.